SNOMED CT E-Learning Course Guide

-The table on the next page identifies minimum requirements for each of these options and notes some known issues that you may encounter.
-Please review these so that you are able to use a solution that allows you to view the presentations effectively.
+The table below identifies the minimum requirements for viewing the presentations and assessments.
+Please review this and ensure that you are able to use a solution that allows you to view the presentations effectively.

 Other browsers supporting HTML5 may work but this is not confirmed by the providers of software that generates the presentation packages.

-If you have problems viewing content, please refer to Section 9 (Troubleshooting) and if this does not resolve the problem report this as a technical issue using the E-Learning Feedback Form as described in Section 7.
+If you have problems viewing content, please refer to Section 9 (Troubleshooting), and if this does not resolve the problem report this as a technical issue using the E-Learning Feedback Form as described in Section 7 (Communication).

 2. Login using your email address and password.

 - You should have received your password in an email.
 If not then see the note below:

 If you have not received a password or have forgotten your password: